 Important Dates for the Batin family

 This web page shows only a small excerpt of our Batin research.
-Another 153 words (11 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743 and 1720 are included under the topic Early Batin History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743, 1720 and 1630 are included under the topic Early Batin History in all our PDF Extended History products and printed products wherever possible.